 OneLogin strongly recommends that the OTP application be deployed on an operating system with drive encryption for the OS, such as BitLocker.
 The OTP application relies on the windows security subsystem to protect the OTP credential.
 Technologies such as BitLocker help to ensure the OS is protected from offline attacks.

-In order to use OneLogin OTP, an admin has to turn it on.
+In order to use OneLogin OTP for Windows Desktop, an admin has to turn on OneLogin Protect for the OneLogin Account.
 Go to Security -> Authentication Factors.
-Click New Auth Factor and choose OneLogin OTP from the authentication factor list and provide it with an appropriate display name.
+Click New Auth Factor and choose OneLogin Protect from the authentication factor list and provide it with an appropriate display name.

 Setting the OneLogin OTP Policy